kandelvijaya/website/content/post/promiseIn30Lines.md

     join :: Promise<Promise<A>> -> Promise<A>

-This is what monad's bind solves.
+This is what monad's bind function signature looks like.
 Lets rename this `then2` to `bind`.

     bind :: ((T) -> Promise<U>) -> Promise<U>